 If you are double-checking your car options or you want to know what a used car might have that you are looking at, you have several paths to take.
 There’s no reason to be left in the dark when you are asking – how can I find out what options my car was ordered with?

-In this guide, we cover all of the options.
-We also discuss how to decode the VIN to determine some valuable information.
-At the end of our guide, we look at some of your top questions, such as what to do if the VIN is short or if you need to order more options with your new car.
+In this guide, I cover all of the options.
+I also discuss how to decode the VIN to determine some valuable information.
+At the end of this guide, I look at some of your top questions, such as what to do if the VIN is short or if you need to order more options with your new car.

 What is the VIN (Vehicle Identification Number)?